 When buying a home, many people overlook the significant cost of land transfer tax.
 When you acquire a property (and the land it rests on), you must pay a tax to the government after the transaction closes.
 The amount paid depends on the value of your property.

 Our calculator shows you how much you can expect to pay and why.
-The Land Transfer Tax cost will be uniform accross Ontario except for it's capital city Toronto and Toronto's surrounding regions including North York, Etobicoke and Scarborough.
-See below for more details.
+The Land Transfer Tax cost will be uniform accross Ontario except for its capital city Toronto and Toronto's surrounding regions including North York, Etobicoke and Scarborough.

 |Toronto at a Glance|